Diversity, Equity and Inclusion

 Establish content standards that can be applied to professional development programs and student-centered learning exercises to address key topics such as privilege, systemic prejudice, implicit bias, deficit thinking, etc., and to ensure all are welcomed and included on campus.

 A cross-functional team, led by Dustin Rollins, Vanessa Vaught and Jess Wagner, worked throughout the fall to review social and racial justice professional development content standards and how we might thread them into our staff development and training.
-The team is preparing to launch a brief survey to internal UNL student affairs departments to better understand what is being offered as well as any expectations or standards our units offer in this area.
+In fall and early spring 2020-2021, the team launched a brief survey to internal UNL student affairs departments to better understand what is being offered as well as any expectations or standards our units offer in this area.
 The team also is gathering information from our peer institutions to as a benchmarking strategy.
 Finally, taking a curricular development approach, the team is beginning to identify learning outcomes to recommend for adoption by the UNL SA senior team.
-Once the benchmarking has been completed, the curricular development group will continue developing recommendations for training, standards, and evaluation around social and racial justice.

 Require social justice and inclusion training as part of the annual performance review process for all Student Affairs staff.